MagTek-PaulDeignan/MagTekDocs/docs/Hardware/CardReaders/DFIIPED/DynaFlexIIPEDInstallationandOperationManual.md

 ## About DynaFlex II Components

 The major components of the DynaFlex II product family are detailed in this section.
-For models without a touchscreen display (DynaFlex II and DynaFlex II Kiosk), the components are identical however, the touchscreen and its bezel are replaced with a faceplate displaying the contactless indicator logo at the optimal contactless landing zone (see **Figure 1**).
+For models without a touchscreen display (DynaFlex II and DynaFlex II Kiosk), the components are identical however, the touchscreen and its bezel are replaced with a faceplate displaying the contactless indicator logo at the optimal contactless landing zone (see **Figure 11**).

 ![A diagram of a chip card reader Description automatically generated](<DynaFlex II PED Images/51dac222dbb3396b3ff95eeae00f8610.jpg>)

-Figure 1 - DynaFlex II Major components
+Figure 11 - DynaFlex II Major components

-DynaFlex II PED models without a barcode reader are also identical however, the edge incorporating the barcode reader is a single straight line and there is no QR code marking on the face of the device (see **Figure 2**).
+DynaFlex II PED models without a barcode reader are also identical however, the edge incorporating the barcode reader is a single straight line and there is no QR code marking on the face of the device (see **Figure 12**).

 ![A computer mouse and a mousetrap Description automatically generated with medium confidence](<DynaFlex II PED Images/4f305d9e65278d8de291847058bf113e.png>)![](<DynaFlex II PED Images/5352d5c4be99d69c36b9c06099f2584b.png>)

-Figure 2 - DynaFlex II PED BCR Major Components
+Figure 12 - DynaFlex II PED BCR Major Components

-Figure 3** illustrates the major components of the optional charging station.
+**Figure 13** illustrates the major components of the optional charging station.
 Note, the charging station is only compatible with non-kiosk models of the device.

 ![A drawing of a computer device Description automatically generated with medium confidence](<DynaFlex II PED Images/8843e0acef67d2389c8d366e7b36a220.jpg>)

-Figure 4 - Charging Station Major Components
+Figure 13 - Charging Station Major Components

 # Inspection, Handling and Storage